 Hernia Mesh Infection

-Hernia mesh infection happens when bacteria grow on mesh implants, causing symptoms such as fever, inflammation and pain.
+Hernia mesh infection happens when bacteria grow on mesh implants, causing symptoms such as fever, swelling and pain.
 Some types of mesh may be more likely to become infected, and the risk of infection goes up in people with other health problems such as obesity or diabetes.

 This is an active lawsuit